 Period for which personal data are kept

-HRM retains personal data only for as long as useful and/or required according to the applicable regulatory and statutory obligations and/or professional standards and/or to fulfil the purpose for which the data are processed.
+HRM members retain personal data only for as long as useful and/or required according to the applicable regulatory and statutory obligations and/or professional standards and/or to fulfil the purpose for which the data are processed.

 Confidentiality and security

-HRM, its members and any entity that processes personal data on our behalf are committed to ensuring the confidentiality and security of data.
+HRM members and any entity that processes personal data on their behalf are committed to ensuring the confidentiality and security of data.
 To this end, all appropriate technical, organisational and information security policies and measures have been implemented.

 Personal data are effectively protected against unauthorized access, modification, improper use, loss and destruction.

-All analytics data is stored in our own database on premise and not transferred to third parties.
-We use Matomo without cookies and do not track users across websites.
+All analytics data is stored in HRM Europes’ own database on premise and not transferred to third parties.
+Matomo is used without cookies and users across websites are not tracked.

-Visitors’ IP addresses are anonymized by masking the last two bytes of the respective IP address (e.g. 192.168.xxx.xxx) before being processed for analytics; we do not process full IP addresses for analytics.
+Visitors’ IP addresses are anonymized by masking the last two bytes of the respective IP address (e.g. 192.168.xxx.xxx) before being processed for analytics; full IP addresses for analytics are not processed.

-We track geolocations, but due to the anonymization of IP addresses, geolocations may not be accurate but only approximations.
+Geolocations are tracked, but due to the anonymization of IP addresses, these may not be accurate but only approximations.